viking-saver/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/hybrid-cloud-kerberos-trust.md

 When Microsoft Entra Kerberos is enabled in an Active Directory domain, an *AzureADKerberos* computer object is created in the domain.
 This object:

-- Appears as a Read Only Domain Controller (RODC) object, but isn't associated with any physical servers
+- Appears as a read only domain controller (RODC) object, but isn't associated with any physical servers
 - Is only used by Microsoft Entra ID to generate TGTs for the Active Directory domain

   > [!NOTE]